Sequential Randomized Algorithms for Convex Optimization in the Presence of Uncertainty: Application to Hard Disk Drive Servo Design

 A voice coil motor (VCM) actuator in a disk drive system can be modeled in the form

 where $\zeta_i$, $\omega_i$ and $A_i$ are damping ratio, natural frequency and modal constant for each resonance mode, see \cite{chamanbaz_probabilistic_2012} for their nominal values.
 We assume each natural frequency, damping ratio and modal constant to vary by $5\%$, $5\%$ and $10\%$ from their nominal values respectively.
 Hence, there are nine uncertain parameters in the plant.
-Since the problem is of regulation type, the sensitivity transfer function is of vital importance.
-In order to shape the sensitivity transfer function, we augment the open-loop plant with necessary weighting functions.
 The objective is to design a full order dynamic output feedback controller which minimizes the worst case $\mathcal{H}_\infty$ norm of the transfer function from disturbance to output.
-This problem can be reformulated in terms of linear matrix inequalities with 153 optimization variables \cite{scherer_multiobjective_1997}.
+This problem can be reformulated in terms of linear matrix inequalities.
 Uncertain parameters enter into the plant description in a non-affine fashion; therefore, classical robust techniques are unable to solve the problem without introducing conservatism.